Since its roots began in 1886, Fair Park has evolved into one of the world's premier destinations engulfed with timeless history and landscape.

 2009: Between 2003 and 2009, other restoration projects are completed, including the long-overdue restoration of the Esplanade reflecting basin, which includes a sound, light, and water show fountain.

-2018: The City of Dallas selects Fair Park First and Spectra (OVG360) to manage Fair Park for the next 20 years beginning Jan 1, 2019
+2018: The City of Dallas selects Fair Park First and Spectra (Oak View Group) to manage Fair Park for the next 20 years beginning Jan 1, 2019

-2020: Global pandemic (COVID-19) hits causing Fair Park to temporarily cancels hundreds of events.
+2020: Global pandemic (COVID-19) hits, causing Fair Park to temporarily cancel hundreds of events.

-2021: The Texas Commission on the Arts announced Fair Park and some South Dallas neighborhoods are among the state's new Cultural Districts.
+2021: The Texas Commission on the Arts announced that Fair Park and some South Dallas neighborhoods are among the state's new cultural districts.